evankiely/PyOT/PassiveThermostat/README.md

 `sudo ufw enable`

 Which enables the firewall and forces the operating system to start it on boot, so your Pi is protected as soon as it turns on.
 There are, of course, more complicated options, wherein you can specify ports that can or cannot be accessed, the protocols that are allowed to be used to access them, and much more, but, again, if you want a more detailed/customized set-up, I encourage you to research what exactly it is you need/want.

-If you would like to allow SSH with caveats, [check out this guide](https://pimylifeup.com/raspberry-pi-ufw/), and remember to enable it in the settings.
-If you go this route, it does make a number of things easier, especially if you [install VSCode](https://code.visualstudio.com/docs/setup/raspberry-pi) and the [requisite Remote Development extensions](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack), which will enable you to develop on the Pi from a different machine.

 ## Prototyping Set-Up